Learn more about our schools. Call to book a tour of one of our campuses.

 Our schools offer faith-based education rooted in the anabaptist tradition.
 We incorporate Christian education into each day, and promote Christian values through our lessons.
 Each child will be encouraged to develop their own belief system together with their teachers, fellow students, and at home with their families.
-Students at our schools represent over 80 different faith backgrounds, and come from all levels of faith.
+Students at our schools represent over 80 different faith backgrounds and come from all levels of faith.

-Our Statement of Faith
+Our statement of faith:

-- God is the creator and sustainer of all that exists.
+God is the creator and sustainer of all that exists.
 God has given us freedom and responsibility for the choices we make in our lives.
 Through Jesus Christ, God’s loving nature invites us to commit our lives to Him.

-- Jesus Christ is God’s only Son, who lived, died and rose from the dead in order that people could live in a loving relationship with God.
+Jesus Christ is God’s only Son, who lived, died and rose from the dead in order that people could live in a loving relationship with God.
 Jesus Christ offers forgiveness for people’s sins, the gift of a more satisfying life, and the promise of living forever with God.
 Jesus’ life is our example and His teachings are to be followed and obeyed in our own lives.

 The Bible is God’s message to us.
 Through God’s Holy Spirit, scripture leads people to faith and guides them in the life of Christian discipleship.
 We are to search out God’s will for us in the reading of scripture.

-How this applies in our lives
+How this applies to our lives:

-- Discipleship: Through a life of joyful obedience, we are called to follow Christ’s teachings and examples daily.
+Discipleship: Through a life of joyful obedience, we are called to follow Christ’s teachings and examples daily.
 Our faith is expressed through our words, caring for one another, by sharing with those in need, and by recognizing each person’s value and equality under God.

-- Peace: Jesus Christ has shown us the way of peace.
+Peace: Jesus Christ has shown us the way of peace.
 He taught us to love our enemies, build relationships, and forgive wrongdoers rather than seek revenge.

-- Family: Children are a gift to be cherished and nurtured in accordance with the will of God.
+Family: Children are a gift to be cherished and nurtured in accordance with the will of God.
 Singleness and marriage are equally valued by God.
 We believe that marriage is a committed relationship uniting a man and a woman.
 God intends family relationships to be characterized by love.